-Do Not Hide It:
+Do Not Deny It

-When it’s your father who is struggling, it can be easy to excuse bad behavior or to want to cover up the effects of his actions, but if you don’t let him experience the true consequences of his drinking, he may never feel the need to stop.
+When your father is struggling with alcoholism, it can be easy to excuse bad behavior or want to cover up the effects of his actions.
+But if you don’t let him experience the true consequences of his drinking, he may never feel the need to stop.
 Establishing boundaries is a difficult and emotional process, but it is truly what is best for you both.